vlee489/AC51041-RestAPI/deploy/readme.md

 # Docker Compose Deployment

+## Deployment
+To deploy this project use an x86-64 or ARM64 (Apple Silicon/AWS Graviton/Ampere Altra) based server with Docker and Docker Compose setup.
+You'll need to forward port `443` for the reverse proxy.

+Make sure to edit the docker compose files to include you 2 TLDs for the RestAPI and UI along with an email for Let's Encrypt to notify you on.

 ### Env
 create the following `.env` files in the `.config/` folder for Docker Compose to use.